How can it help?

 - Developmental Maturation – The brain of a child age 4-11 is making a transition from fantasy and imagination based thinking to more concrete, logical and reality based thinking.
 This process is particularly prone to developing fears.
 At first it’s related to ‘any bad thing can happen’ (fantasy) and later on it’s related to ‘bad things do happen’ (logic).
 There is also overlap in between the two where both are happening!
 This book helps children process their fear of the dark thru this transition.
 Mental processing of something or thinking/talking/drawing or acting it out is an important part of fear and trauma treatment.
 During the transition kids may go back and forth as if the brain is trying to work it all out.
 You might hear them make statements that are also questions like, “The Dark isn’t real,...right?”

-Interestingly, one of the most popular children’s book series of all time (selling 300 million copies worldwide) is the mild to moderately scary ‘Goosebumps’ books by R. L. Stine.
-It’s as if kids are drawn to things that help them work-thru this developmental challenge.
-Perhaps Walt Disney and Pixar Studios also tapped into this notion with their hugely successful Monsters Inc. and Monsters University movies for kids.
-And of course there’s Scooby-Doo, which started its comedy-adventure horror animation series in 1969 and is still on TV today.
-Approaching childhood fears in an appropriately playful way is backed by research and apparently by popular demand.
+- The Things Science Doesn’t Know Yet! – Interestingly, one of the most popular children’s book series of all time (selling 300+ million copies worldwide) is the mild to moderately scary ‘Goosebumps’ books by R. L. Stine.
+It’s as if kids are drawn to things that help them work-thru this developmental challenge, but science hasn’t figured out exactly why yet.Want more examples from real life?
+Perhaps Disney and Pixar Studios also tapped into this notion with their hugely successful Monsters Inc. and Monsters University movies for kids.
+And of course there’s Scooby-Doo which started its comedy-adventure horror animation series for kids in 1969, and is still on TV today.

-So you can see, there happen to be elements of scientific research and clinical practice woven into this story, but good heavens don’t tell your kids!
-Our goal has always been to make this a fun story first and foremost.
+So you can see, there happen to be elements of scientific research and clinical practice hidden in this story, but good heavens don’t tell your kids!
+Our goal has always been to make this a fun story–first and foremost.

 © roger s. smith the story of the dark 2014